for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 tree length for dN:       2.3465 tree length for dS:      23.4648
 ```

-and for a fixed omega of 2.0
+for a fixed omega of 0.1.

 ```
  branch          t       N       S   dN/dS      dN      dS  N*dN  S*dS